☰ Menu

 The Sally Hacker Prize

-It is now possible to nominate books for the 2024 Hacker Prize.
-Nominated books should be received by the prize committee no later than 15 March 2024.
+It is not possible yet to nominate books for the 2025 Hacker Prize.

 Sally Hacker Prize